singerdmx/flutter-quill/doc/migration.md

 # Mirgration guide

-Here you can find the mirgration guide between different versions, you can contribute to this page to make it better for everyone!!
+Here you can find the migration guide between different versions, you can contribute to this page to make it better for everyone!!

 - [Mirgration guide](#mirgration-guide)